18kimn/imf_loans/content/text/paper/asia-crisis.md

 ## Intervention

 The crisis was nearly at hand.
-Kyong Shik Kang knew that without additional funds, Korean banks would not be able to repay its lenders, and that situation would only become worse.
+If the trend of foreign investment withholding rollvers continued, Korean banks would not be able to repay its next batches of payments, and that situation would only become worse as investors would see and then pull out in turn.
 On November 16th, IMF Managing Director Michael Camdessus held an impromptu secret meeting with Kyong Shik Kang while on a trip to Asia to discuss a possible IMF package.
+The IMF at this time also began orchestrating an international maneuver to prevent an all-out crisis, with most of Camdessus' staff spending their days and nights calling international banks and attempting to convince them to roll over their loans so that the crisis in Korea would avoid becoming a catastrophe.
+Korea would owe $9 billion by the end of December if the banks did not take the IMF's word that Korea could repay at a later time

 On December 4th, the IMF and Korean authorities finalized a $55 billion loan package, of which $21 billion would come from the IMF, $10 billion would come from the World Bank, $4 billion from the Asian Develpopment Bank, and the remaining $20 billion as a contingency pledge from banks in twelve nations.
 Both the overall loan amount and the IMF's contribution were unprecedented.
-This was also one of the first times the IMF would lend to a nation in the OECD instead of a "developing" country.
+This was also one of the first times the IMF would lend to a nation in the OECD instead of a firmly designated "developing" country.

 In other words, the loan amount itself was massive.
 But the IMF's strategy was not to provide enough cash for Korea's debt